LaunchCodeEducation/data-analysis/src/chapters/data-and-variables/exercises.rst

 #. **Print out the type of each variable**

-   For each variable you declared in part A, use the ``type()`` operator to print its type to the console, one item per line.
+   For each variable you declared in part A, use ``type()`` to print its type to the console, one item per line.

    Click "Run" (in repl.it) and verify that your code works before moving to part C.